myagmb28Dev/README-Bio/README.md

 ## 📒 About Me
-Like what i used to be
+Like what i used to be, in my way.
 <br/>

 ## 🎮 Social Media